cloudinary/cloudinary_dart/CONTRIBUTING.md

 #### Fork the Project

-Fork [project on Github](https://github.com/cloudinary/cloudinary_dart) and check your copy.
+Fork the project on [GitHub](https://github.com/cloudinary/cloudinary_dart) and check your copy.

 #### Create a Topic Branch